Healthy Peanut Butter Cookies

 • Maple syrup– Adds sweetness to the cookies and makes them softer in the middle.
 Agave nectar or honey can also be used.

 • Peanut butter– Smooth and sugar free peanut butter.
 Aim to use one that only has two ingredients- peanut butter and salt.
 If your peanut butter is unsalted, add 1/4 teaspoon of salt to the dough.
+I know these cookies are technically called ‘peanut butter cookies,’ but I went ahead and tested this recipe with almond butter and sunflower seed butter (for a nut-free version), and let me tell you, both tasted delicious!

-low sugar peanut butter cookies
+low sugar peanut butter cookies.

 • Flatten the cookies.
 These cookies aren’t designed to spread, so press down on each ball of cookie dough to form a cookie shape.

 • Do not overbake the cookies.
-Like my flourless cookies and almond butter cookies, these ones continue to cook as they are cooling down.
+Like with my flourless cookies and almond butter cookies, these ones continue to cook as they are cooling down.
 Once they look ‘just’ done, they are perfectly fine to remove from the oven.

 • Add some sea salt on top.
 Optional, but I love adding a sprinkle of salt over the cookies, to bring out the sweetness.